Looking for a recruiting software? Here are three things to focus on when selecting one for your business:

 - How do you want to recruit them?

 - Do you need human resources features to manage candidates post-hire?

-We will help you answer these questions below, but if you already know what you need and just want to see our recommendations for the best recruiting software, visit our best picks page.
+To help you answer these questions, here is our 2017 guide on how to choose the right recruiting software for your business.
+If you already know what you need and just want to see our recommendations for the best recruiting software, visit our best picks page.

 What is recruiting software?

 Hiring the right people is one of the toughest challenges for small businesses.
 Recruiting software is all-in-one solution to making the hiring process easier, even if you don't have a human resources department.
 It can save you time and money by helping you find the best candidates in the most efficient and cost-effective way possible.

 How recruiting software works

 Recruiting software works by eliminating the need to use multiple solutions to find and hire new staff.
 It provides the tools you need to stay organized and streamline the hiring process, from creating job postings to onboarding your new employees.
 It lets you post job postings across multiple platforms, accept applications, establish workflows, maintain schedules and more — all in one place.

 Not all recruiting software are the same, but the best ones offer features that automate the hiring process and reduce the time it takes to fill a position.

 Your software should let you post job listing to multiple websites (including your own) and social media at the same time.
 Most recruiting software target popular job sites, but it's also equally important that it allows you to post job ads to niche job sites, particularly if you're looking for creatives or tech professionals.